offconvex/offconvex.github.io/_posts/2016-03-24-saddles-again.md

 visible:    false
 ---

 Thanks to Rong for the [very nice blog post](http://www.offconvex.org/2016/03/22/saddlepoints/) describing critical points of nonconvex functions and how to avoid them.
 I’d like to follow up on his post to highlight a fact that is not widely appreciated in nonlinear optimization.
 Though we often teach the contrary in our intro courses, it is in fact super hard to converge to a saddle point.
 (Just look at those pictures in Rong’s post!
 If you move ever so slightly you fall off the saddle).
-Even dumb algorithms like gradient descent with constant step sizes can’t converge to saddle points unless you try really hard.
+Even simple algorithms like gradient descent with constant step sizes can’t converge to saddle points unless you try really hard.

 ## It’s hard to converge to a saddle.